-The Framework lengthens induction for early career teachers to two years, increases their entitlement to support and training and specifies content to be covered during induction.
-It also recognises how integral the role of the mentor is to the development of ECTs and emphasises the need for support and training for them.
+The framework lengthens induction for early career teachers to two years, increases their entitlement to support and training and specifies content to be covered during induction.
+It also recognises how integral the role of the mentor is to the development of early career teachers and emphasises the need for support and training for them.

 What learnings have gone into our programme?

-At Ambition, we’ve gained several important and valuable insights into what aspects of the programme are most likely to be successful and what challenges schools may face when implementing the ECF.
+At Ambition, we’ve gained several important and valuable insights into what aspects of the programme are most likely to be successful and what challenges schools may face when implementing the Early Career Framework.

 We know that the role of the mentor is critical, specifically the mentor's own expertise in teaching and how they break this down for a novice learner.
 This also includes setting the time aside to effectively mentor.

 - regular meetings are enabled between the early career teacher and mentor